-One of the things that has prevented some organizations from making the switch to Google Workspace is the fact that they still would need to maintain and/or purchase Microsoft Office licenses for most of their users.
+One of the things that has prevented some organizations from switching to Google Workspace is that they still would need to maintain and/or purchase Microsoft 365 licenses for most of their users.

-There are two ways that Google Workspace users can edit Office files without the need for Office software.
+There are two ways that Google Workspace users can edit Office files without Office software.

 1. Convert, Edit, Save Back

-The first way is to convert a Word, Excel or PowerPoint file to its corresponding Docs, Sheets or Slides format.
-Converting a file will unlock a number of features within Google Apps, such as the ability to invite other Google Workspace or consumer Gmail users to collaboratively edit, comment or chat within the opened file.
+The first way is to convert a Word, Excel, or PowerPoint file to its corresponding Docs, Sheets, or Slides format.
+Converting a file will unlock a number of features within Google Apps, such as the ability to invite other Google Workspace or consumer Gmail users to edit, comment or chat within the opened file collaboratively.

 After making edits, a user can simply save the file back to an Office format using File > Download as from the menu.
-Of course, saving to an Office format also applies to any file that was originally created in a Docs, Sheets or Slides format.
+Of course, saving to an Office format also applies to any file originally created in a Docs, Sheets, or Slides format.

 2. Open and Immediately Edit

-The second way for a Go Suite user to edit a Word, Excel or PowerPoint file is to install a Chrome extension.
+The second way for a Google Workspace user to edit a Word, Excel, or PowerPoint file is to install a Chrome extension.

-With this extension, an Office file can be edited without first having to convert it to a Google format.
+With this extension, an Office file can be edited without first converting it to a Google format.
 In edit mode, the Chrome address bar will begin with chrome-extension://:

 Changes to the file will be automatically saved.

-Keep in mind that all Go Suite users have their own instance of Google Drive.
-Google Drive can be used to store both native Google files (Docs, Sheets, Slides, Drawings, My Maps, etc.) and non-native files (Office files, images, PDFs, etc.)
+Remember that all Google Workspace users have an instance of Google Drive.
+Google Drive can store native Google files (Docs, Sheets, Slides, Drawings, My Maps, etc.) and non-native files (Office files, images, PDFs, etc.)

 Many non-native file types can be viewed in Google Drive.
 But only files with the following formats can be edited in Google Drive using the Chrome extension: